origin-energy/java-snapshot-testing/README.md

 [![Build Status](https://img.shields.io/travis/origin-energy/java-snapshot-testing.svg)](https://travis-ci.org/origin-energy/java-snapshot-testing)

+# Java Snapshot Testing
+- Inspired by [facebook's Jest framework](https://facebook.github.io/jest/docs/en/snapshot-testing.html)
+- Fork of [json-snapshot.github.io](https://github.com/json-snapshot/json-snapshot.github.io)

 ## READ FIRST
-These docs are for the latest `X.X.X-SNAPSHOT` version published to maven central.
+These docs are for the latest `.SNAPSHOT` version published to maven central.
 Select the branch `release/X.X.X` matching your maven dependency to get correct documentation for your version.

-## Java Snapshot Testing
-- Inspired by [facebook's Jest framework](https://facebook.github.io/jest/docs/en/snapshot-testing.html)
-- Fork of [json-snapshot.github.io](https://github.com/json-snapshot/json-snapshot.github.io)

-# Jest Snapshot Testing for Java
+## Jest Snapshot Testing for the JVM
 The aim of this project is to port Jest Snapshot testing for jvm projects.

 ## Advantages of Snapshot Testing